International Doctorate Program Philology.

 Lecture series:

-In the second and third year of study (third and fifth semesters), lecture series are held (bi-weekly), which doctoral students are expected to attend.
-The lecture series is open to all students and one of their main aims is provide the general public with an insight into research results won.
+During the second year of study (third semester), a lecture series is held (every two weeks) in which doctoral students are required to participate.
+The lecture series is open to all students and also aims to communicate research results to a wider interested public.

 Masterclasses: